binarykitchen/videomail-client/README.md

 })
 ```

 The Videomail-Client already comes with internal error handling mechanism so there is no need to add code to display errors.
+But depending on your app logic you might want to process errors further.

 <a name="onEvent"></a>
 ### controller.on([event,] [callback])